mintersdev/bfb-indexer/README.md

 - chain congifuration with rpc url
 - MUD table configuration

+World address should be present in this file.
+Alternatively WORLD_ADDRESS env variable should be set.
-if any of those values are missing the app will try to use default values (see [config.ts](./src/config/config.ts))
+If any of other values are missing the app will try to use default values (see [config.ts](./src/config/config.ts))

 ```bash